brtriver/date-range/README.md

 ```

 ### Period
-If you use DateRange in foreach:
+If you use DateRange in foreach, you can get DatePeriod object through `getDatePeriod` like below:

 ```php
 foreach($range->getDatePeriod() as $d) {